-- Second, working capital management helps a company to manage its cash flow.
+- Second, it helps a company to manage its cash flow.
 By having enough working capital on hand, a company can avoid taking out loans or lines of credit to cover short-term expenses.
 This can help to keep a company’s debt levels under control and improve its financial health.

-- Third, working capital management can help a company to take advantage of opportunities that may arise.
+- Third, it can help a company to take advantage of opportunities that may arise.
 For example, if a supplier offers terms that would allow a company to purchase inventory at a discount, having the necessary working capital on hand would enable the company to take advantage of the offer.

-- Fourth, working capital management can protect a company from financial risks.
+- Fourth, it can also protect a company from financial risks.
 For example, if a company is heavily dependent on receivables, it may be at risk of not being able to meet its financial obligations if customers do not pay their invoices on time.
 Having adequate working capital can help to mitigate this risk.

-- Overall, working capital management is important for ensuring that a company has the resources it needs to operate effectively and efficiently.
+- Overall, it is important for ensuring that a company has the resources it needs to operate effectively and efficiently.
 It can also help to improve a company’s financial health and protect it from financial risks.